-Distribution: East of the Cascades in Washington, British Columbia south to California, east to Colorado.
+Distribution: Widely distributed east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains..

 Conservation Status: Not of concern

 Herbaceous perennial, the stems 4-9 dm. tall, with short hairs below often changing to stalked glands above.